The Churches of Britain and Ireland

 Kilnsea, the former St. Helen, now a private residence.
 TA 4111 1583. © James Murray.
 Grade II listed - dates it to 1864-5, replacing a medieval church which had fallen victim to coastal erosion.
 The medieval church is shown on a map of 1855 as St. Helen's Church (Remains of) - so evidently still visible at times, depending on the tide - at TA 4217 1603.
 An illustration from 1829 can be seen here, when the large tower was still partly surviving on the edge of the land.

 Laxton, St. Peter.
-SE 792 255. © Tim Pickles.
+SE 7927 2552. © Tim Pickles.
 Interior view, and Easter Cross, both © James Murray.
-Former Wesleyan Chapel, now a workshop. © James Murray.
+Link.
+Former Wesleyan Chapel, now a workshop.
+It pre-dates a map of 1855. © James Murray.
+Since James took his photo the building has had a major overhaul - 2021 Streetview.
 The Old Church, originally dedicated to St. John, of which only the chancel remains.
 The rest of the church was demolished in mid-Victorian times.
 Since then it has been used as a mortuary chapel, but is now a storeroom.
 Another view.
+SE 7925 2545.
 Both © James Murray.
+Grade II listed.

-Little Weighton, former Methodist Church, now a private residence. © James Murray.
+Little Weighton, the former Methodist Church, now a private residence.
+It's marked on older maps as Wesleyan, and this source dates it to 1826.
+SE 9874 3387. © James Murray.

 Longhill, Hull - see Hull.

 Lowthorpe, St. Martin.
 Another view.
 At one time a small monastery, the church is now in the nave, the chancel being ruinous.
+TA 0791 6080.
 Both © James Murray.
-Two further views - 1, 2, the interior, font, and an unusual tomb, which is mentioned in the appended link.
+Two further views - 1, 2, the interior, font, and an unusual tomb, which is mentioned in the appended listing.
 All © David Regan (2017).
+Link.
 Grade II* listed.
+A cross in the churchyard is also listed as grade II*.

 Myton, Hull.